Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

 \section{Introduction}

-Let $\p$ be a \defn{configuration} of $n$ points $\p_i$ on the real line.
-Let $G$ be a graph with $n$ vertices and $m$ edges.
-For each edge $ij$ in $G$, we denote its Euclidean length as $\ell_{ij}(\p):= |\p_i-\p_j|$.
+Let $\p$ be a \defn{configuration} of $n$ points $p_i$ on the real line.
+Let $G$ be an ordered graph with $n$ vertices, numbered $\{1,\ldots, n\}$ (briefly, $[n]$) and $m$ edges, indexed by $[m]$.
+Having edge indices is very useful when applying linear algebraic methods to graphs.
+We denote the edge with endpoints $i$ and $j$ as $ij$ or $\{i,j\}$.
+For each edge $ij$ in $G$, we denote its Euclidean length as $\ell_{ij}(\p):= |p_i-p_j|$.
 We denote by $\l=\ell(\p)$, the $m$-vector of all of these measured lengths.
-In a \defn{labeled} reconstruction problem we assume that $G$ is $2$-connected, we are given $G$ and $\l$, and we are asked to reconstruct $\p$.
-In a \defn{unlabeled} reconstruction problem we assume that $G$ is $3$-connected, we are just given $\l$ (we are not even given $n$), and we are asked to reconstruct $G$ and $\p$.

-As explained below, when these connectivity conditions are not satisfied, then the reconstruction problems are almost always ill posed, and there will simply not be enough information for any algorithm (efficient or not) to uniquely determine the reconstruction.
-In the labeled setting, these problems are generally well posed as soon as $G$ is $2$-connected~\cite{conGR}.
-In the unlabeled setting, these problems are generally well posed as soon as $G$ is $3$-connected~\cite{gugr}.
-Even when well-posed, and discretely defined, these problems are very hard to solve computationally; indeed, even the labeled problem for integers in one dimension is (strongly) NP-HARD~\cite{saxe}.
+In a \defn{labeled} reconstruction problem, we are given $G$ and $\l$, and we are asked to reconstruct $\p$, up to an unknowable translation and reflection.
+Since the graph $G$ and the vector $\l$ are ordered, this means we are given the bijection between lengths and edges.
+In an \defn{unlabeled} reconstruction problem, the input is the vector $\l$, and the task is to reconstruct $G$ and $\p$.
+As in the unlabeled setting, $\p$ can be reconstructed only up to a translation and reflection.
+Since $G$ is ordered, reconstructing it requires determining a bijection between the edges of $G$ and the entries of $\l$.
+We note that the number of entries of $\l$ determines $m$, but not $n$, and that $n$ is not in the input.
+That problems of this type are difficult to solve in the worst case is classical.
+Saxe \cite{saxe} showed in 1979 that the labeled version of the problem in one dimension is strongly NP-hard.